 Day 1

 Mexico City is the capital and the largest city of Mexico.
 It is also the most populous city in North America.
 After arriving in Mexico City settle down in your hotel.
-Keep in mind that Mexico City is situated at an altitude of 2240m, so it's wise to take things slow on your first day to prevent altitude sickness.
+Keep in mind that Mexico City is situated at an altitude of 2240m, so it's best to take things slow on your first day to prevent altitude sickness.

 Best areas to stay in Mexico City: In my view the best location to book your stay in Mexico City as a first time visitor is Roma.
 Alternatively Centro Historico and Reforma are also good locations to stay in Mexico City.